 The Atlantic Fellows for Social Equity are proven change makers provoking systems and creating sustainable change.
 Fellows come from diverse backgrounds and from across Australia and New Zealand, to work together to contribute to fairer, healthier and more inclusive societies.

-Jason, a Wiradjuri man from south-western New South Wales, is the inaugural Program Director of the Atlantic Fellows for Social Equity.
+Jason, a Wiradjuri man from south-western New South Wales, is the inaugural Executive Director of the Atlantic Fellows for Social Equity.

 He sees the program providing a rare opportunity to positively disrupt and reframe the way we tackle problems and support the Fellows, whose ideas will develop new approaches to solving them.

 Carla is a proud Torres Strait Islander woman.
 She has a wealth of experience in Indigenous public policy and is passionate about the role of collaborative leadership in provoking positive social change.

 Carla holds several not-for-profit directorships and is a Delegate to the National Congress of Australia's First Peoples.

 Strategy & Operations Lead

 Sarah has extensive experience in international development, higher education and government in advisory, strategy, communications and project management roles.
 Sarah spent several years working on gender equality initiatives in Southeast Asia and joined the University of Melbourne in 2011 as a strategy advisor in the Office of the Vice-Chancellor.